sanchezjjose/planning-poker/README.md

 The client is single page web app using `React` and `TypeScript`.

-The server is running `express`, which is the API for the client.
+The server is running `express`, and serves as the API for the client.
+It is backed by `redis` (local development only), and will use an `in-memory` cache otherwise.

 ## Local Development